flipperdevices/.github/profile/README.md

 ## How to join development

 ⚠️ Flipper One is under active development.
-Please read the [Develepor Portal guide](https://docs.flipper.net/one) before exploring the repositories.
+Please read the **[Developer Portal](https://docs.flipper.net/one)** before exploring the repositories.

 ## Linux & Rockchip Software